abhirama/external-calls-blog/README.md

 Things to take care of while making external calls
 ==================================================
-Accompanying Jupyter Notebook for the blog on external calls.
+Accompanying Jupyter Notebook for my [blog](https://abhyrama.com/2020/03/31/wild-wild-world-of-external-calls/) on external calls.

 How to run this notebook?
 =========================